|Features||Singapore Airlines A350 Business Class Highlights|

 Grace and Ranefer had their breakfast picks from the inflight menu: Buttermilk pancake with maple syrup and Baked crepe with chive scrambled eggs, chicken sausages and rosti potatoes.

 The food was a mixed bag of very nice and mediocre.
 The baked crepe with scrambled eggs was delicious, but not so the pancakes which weren't that soft, so Grace hardly touched those.
-Mine was just ok.

-Singapore Airlines A350-900 Business Class: Our Verdict
+Singapore Airlines A350-900 Business Class: The GET.com Verdict

 Being quite a new plane, the Singapore Airlines Airbus A350-900 was a dream to fly on, especially considering that we got to fly on it for free just by using our credit card points and miles.
 Not having a First Class on this plane meant that Business Class passengers like us got to enjoy being at the front of the plane.

 The Business Class cabin crew gave excellent service.
 The air stewardesses were very polite, smiling and courteous, never failing to address me or Grace by our surnames.
 They were very helpful, even offering to wash Ranefer's milk bottle in the wet galley without prompt, when they saw Grace getting up from her seat to do so.
 When requested, they helped turn our seats into beds, saving us hassle as it was quite complicated to do so.

 The lighting on the plane was very cosy and soothing; the temperature was perfect, not too cold; the seat was wide and well-equipped with sockets and ample space for holding gadgets and stuff.
 No comment on the wi-fi as I didn't pay to use it.
 My only complaint would be the awkward positioning of the footwell.
 To lie down, I had to turn my body to the side where the footwell was situated.
 Nonetheless, the flight was very smooth and time passed so fast that we barely noticed we had just flown our first long-haul with two boys aged 2.5 and 4.5.